quixio/quix-docs/docs/platform/how-to/streaming-token.md

 The streaming token is primarily used to authenticate the [Quix Streams client library](../../client-library-intro.md).

-When using it with QuixStreamingClient, you no longer need to provide all broker credentials manually, they’ll be acquired when needed and set up automatically.
+When using it with `QuixStreamingClient`, you no longer need to provide all broker credentials manually, they’ll be acquired when needed and set up automatically.

 !!! warning